 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how belimumab works.
-Tell your doctor if you are also using cyclophosphamide.
+Tell your doctor if you are also using cyclophosphamide or other biologic treatments.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Use an effective form of birth control during treatment with this medicine and for at least 4 months after your last dose.

 - Tell your doctor if you are breastfeeding, or if you are allergic to any medicine or have any kind of infection, a weak immune system, or a history of cancer, depression, or mental illness.
 Also tell your doctor if you have ever had an infection that would not go away or kept coming back.

 - This medicine may cause the following problems:

 - Increased risk for infection, including pneumonia, urinary tract infections, cellulitis, bronchitis, progressive multifocal leukoencephalopathy

 - Infusion reactions